 Purpose: To verify that the DUT properly offers values for OFMarker, IFMarker, OFMarkInt, IFMarkInt.

-Reference: 5.2, A.3.1, A.3.2
+Reference: iSCSI Standard Clause 5.2, A.3.1, A.3.2

 Resource Requirements: A Test Generator tool capable of producing iSCSI PDUs and transporting them over a TCP connection.